 Average Weather at Brownsville-South Padre Island International Airport Texas, United States

-In Brownsville-South Padre Island International Airport, the temperature typically varies from 53°F to 94°F over the course of the year, and is rarely below 40°F or above 97°F.
+At Brownsville-South Padre Island International Airport, the summers are long, hot, and oppressive; the winters are short, cool, dry, and windy; and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 53°F to 94°F and is rarely below 40°F or above 97°F.

 Average High and Low Temperature